Romário: 1993–1995: Barcelona

-1995–1999 Flamengo and Valencia
+1995–1999: Flamengo and Valencia

 In 1995, Romário returned to Brazil to play for Flamengo and spent five years there excluding two short-lasting comebacks to Spain during that period.
 During a Copa Libertadores match against an Argentine team in 1995, Romário kicked an opposition defender on the chest in retaliation for a punch on his teammate Edmundo.
 He began the 1996–97 season with the Spanish club Valencia but after having heated arguments with then head coach Luis Aragonés he was soon loaned back to Flamengo.

 Romário returned to Valencia at the beginning of 1997–98 season.
 With their new coach Claudio Ranieri claiming that he did not want to have any players staying at the club against their will, Romário, stating his need for good preparation for the World Cup in France, left Valencia for good after playing just six league matches in the season; once again he returned to Flamengo.

-2000–2005 Vasco and Fluminense
+2000–2005: Vasco and Fluminense

 Romário rejoined Vasco da Gama in 2000 and linked up again with fellow international striker Edmundo.
 Forming a prolific partnership, the two forwards led Vasco to the final of the 2000 FIFA Club World Championship, with Romário finishing as joint-top goalscorer with three goals.
 The most notable performance from the pair was a 3–1 defeat of European champions Manchester United at the Estádio do Maracanã, where Romário scored twice in three first-half minutes and Edmundo added a third before half time.
-Having previously got on well together at Flamengo, the volatile Edmundo became jealous of Romário's privileges, stating the club was "a court, Romário the prince and [club chairman] Eurico Mirando the king".
+Having previously got on well together at Flamengo, the volatile Edmundo became jealous of Romário's privileges, stating the club was "a court, Romário the prince and [club chairman] Eurico Mirando [sic] the king".
 After Vasco's victory a few days later, Romário replied: "Now the court is happy: the king, the prince and the fool [Edmundo]".

 At 34 years of age, Romário had one of the best seasons in his career while winning the Copa Mercosur and the Brazilian league title with Vasco.
 Romário's performance was key in the Mercosur final where Vasco faced Brazilian rivals Palmeiras from São Paulo.
 After splitting the first two matches, a decisive third took place in São Paulo.
 Palmeiras took a 3–0 lead before half-time.
 In the second half however, Vasco scored four goals including Romário's winner in the stoppage time, which completed his hat-trick.
 Romário received both the South American and Brazilian Footballer of the Year awards.
 He finished both the 2000 and 2001 seasons as the Brazilian league's top goalscorer.